The Ultimate Guide to Child Milestones (3–5 Years) | DevineCare

 Fact: Conflict is the practice ground for social skills.

 This is the age where children learn to navigate complex social situations for the first time.
-Arguments over toys or rules are not failures; they are crucial learning opportunities.
+Arguments over toys are not failures; they are crucial learning opportunities.
 Use these moments to “coach” them by naming feelings and suggesting solutions: “You both want the blue block.
 That’s a tough problem.
 What could we do?”

 You Are Your Child’s Expert